MrRox1337/range-balancing-bot/README.md

 - Safety protocols including:
   - Output clamping on PID controller
   - Maximum speed limits

-  - Emergency stop on large-magnitude errors
+## Tuning Approach

-This usually involves an iterative tuning process:Start with Ki and Kd at zero.
-Increase or decrease Kp until the robot starts to oscillate around the Setpoint.Reduce or increase Kp to about half the value that caused oscillations.
-Slowly increase or decrease Ki to eliminate any small, persistent steady-state error.
-Slowly increase or decrease Kd to reduce overshoot and dampen oscillations caused by Kp.
+This involved an iterative tuning process:

+- Start with Ki and Kd at zero
+- Increase or decrease Kp until the robot starts to oscillate around the Setpoint.
+- Reduce or increase Kp to about half the value that caused oscillations.
+- Slowly increase or decrease Ki to eliminate any small, persistent steady-state error.
+- Slowly increase or decrease Kd to reduce overshoot and dampen oscillations caused by Kp.

 The core solution is a PID controller that dynamically modulates the vehicle's velocity to maintain a fixed Setpoint distance from a wall.
 An ultrasonic sensor continuously provides the real-time distance measurement, which serves as the Process Variable (PV).

 The PID algorithm computes the error signal (e=SP−PV) and generates a corresponding Manipulated Variable by applying proportional (Kp ), integral (Ki), and derivative (Kd) gains.
-This MV is translated into a Pulse Width Modulation (PWM) signal, which is fed to an L298N H-bridge motor driver.
+This MV is translated into a Pulse Width Modulation (PWM) signal, which is fed to an L293D H-bridge motor driver.

 The driver, in turn, powers the DC propulsion motor, thus forming a system that actively corrects for positional drift.
 This control loop operates concurrently with a secondary system: a user-adjustable conveyor belt driven by a NEMA stepper motor, whose speed is governed by analog input from a potentiometer.

-Critical safety protocols has to be embedded in the software, including output clamping on the PID controller to a maximum speed limit and a fault-detection mechanism that triggers an emergency stop upon sensing, large-magnitude error values.
+Critical safety protocols were embedded in the software, including output clamping on the PID controller to a maximum speed limit (255 PWM) and a minimum speed floor (125 PWM) to prevent H-bridge thermal damage from stall current when the robot's weight prevents movement at lower speeds.

 ## Implementation Process